An Interview with Min Ji Yoo, author of The Psychology of Luck

 Five years passed like this.
 She still worked at the same cafe while preparing for acting, and surprisingly, the situation had barely changed.
 Driven by impatience to land auditions quickly, she began spending money on plastic surgery and external changes rather than acting practice, failing to deeply examine what was truly lacking in her acting.
 The crucial point here isn't that she's lazy or lacks effort, but that her self-reflection focused solely on 'how hard she was working,' causing her to forget 'what she was working towards.'
 Instead of focusing on the essence of becoming an actress, her energy was scattered across roles, responsibilities, anxiety, and impatience, continually postponing the core competencies needed for success.
 Therefore, the effective self-reflection I advocate isn't asking, "Am I working hard enough?" but rather, "Does this choice directly connect to the outcome I desire?"
 It's not about trying to excel at everything, but the ability to identify the one thing you absolutely must focus on at this stage.
 That discernment is the reflection that helps success.

-The Psychology of Luck by Min Ji Yoo releases on June 9.
+The Psychology of Luck by Min Ji Yoo is available now from your bookshop of choice.

 The Psychology of Luck